 In addition to the Research Experiences for Undergraduates program of the National Science Foundation, a number of medical schools, research institutes, and other universities offer independent research opportunities for students.

-SMArTeams - Science and Math Achiever Teams - pairs college students one-on-one with local elementary students to conduct a project of inquiry during each semester.
+As one option, consider SMArTeams - Science and Math Achiever Teams - which pairs college students one-on-one with local elementary students to conduct a project of inquiry during each semester.
 The Team meets at Southwestern on Monday afternoons (5 - 6 pm) and opportunities exist for SU students to get involved.
 For questions, contact Dr. Romi Burks or Dr. Sarah Brackman in the Office of Civic Engagement.